 In the event of a serious incident that poses an immediate threat to members of the GW community, the university uses multiple mass notification systems branded as "GW Alert".
-A GW Alert is sent primarily via text message for everyone with a registered mobile phone and email to all current student, faculty and staff university email addresses.
+A GW Alert is sent primarily via email to all current student, faculty and staff university email addresses and as a text message for everyone with a registered mobile phone number.
 Additional secondary communication methods are used on a case-by-case basis to include: